AriadnaCortesDanes/Stochastic-simulation-of-cardiac-cells/README.md

 reentry arrhythmias, as well as an stochastic 2D tissue simulation.
 Finally, a pseudo-ECG signal is computed and compared with real ECG signals for reentry tachycardias.

+For a general quantitative overview, please read the project paper `Projecte_Pef2_v1.pdf`.

 *Simulation of 2-D tissue, propagation of a spiral potential wave simulating a reentry tachycardia*
 ![Spiral](https://github.com/user-attachments/assets/77ed8688-639c-4b9e-a5b2-daaaa64d778b)